Sherry Antonishen, CPDT-KA, BA (Honours in Communication)

 Sherry sits on the Citizen Canine Advisory Board, where she works to inform its executive and members on issues of dog obedience instruction and canine behaviour.
-She has appeared on A Channel, Chek TV, and can be heard on C-FAX radio.
+She has appeared on A Channel and Chek TV, and can be heard on C-FAX and CBC radio.
 She also has written for several publications on dog behaviour.

-Roberta has always enjoyed working with people.
-After completing a puppy class with her first dog a number of years ago, Roberta discovered that she couldn’t learn enough about canine behaviour and the canine mind.
-She has a keen interest in the relationship between people and their dogs.
-Roberta has been with us since January of 2010 and she is an invaluable member of our team.
+Roberta has a keen interest in the relationship between people and their dogs, and enjoys working with both humans and canines.
+An invaluable member of our team, Roberta has been with us since January of 2010.
 Her knowledge of both dog and people learning is truly amazing and clients that work with Roberta will always come away with new skills and a feeling of accomplishment.
 A strong believer in SmartDog’s positive training and problem solving philosophy, Roberta’s goal is to deliver classes that are both fun and educational for you and your puppy or adult dog.

 Fiona has been an animal lover since childhood and credits horses and dogs for her entry into a 20+ year career as an outdoor and experiential educator.
 In the late 90’s Fiona spent 6 years living up a remote Northern Ontario logging road with about 8 people and 40+ Canadian Inuit sled dogs (plus her dog Tarka), and spent many days and nights on the winter trail and at base camp training and working with the dogs.
 It was there that her fascination with the social language and dynamics of dogs deepened.
 We are pleased to have Fiona and her wide range of experience as part of the SmartDog team, and are grateful to have her helping with the office work as well.